-Hide and seek is a fun game to play that will allow your dog to use his super sniffer and his hunting and tracking instincts.
-Start out easy by letting your pup see you hide some food around the room, then let him find it.
-Once he understands the game, have him wait in the other room while you hide the food.
+Hide and seek is a fun game to play that will allow your dog to use their super sniffer and their hunting and tracking instincts.
+Start out easy by letting your pup see you hide some food around the room, then let them find it.
+Once they understand the game, have them wait in the other room while you hide the food.
 Eventually, you can replace the food with a favorite toy, or even hide yourself and have your pup come find you.
-This will keep your dog engaged and give him a nice reward for using his brain.
+This will keep your dog engaged and give them a nice reward for using their brain.

-Tug of war is an easy enough game to play indoors, but it’s also a great teaching tool.
+Tug-of-war is an easy enough game to play indoors, but it’s also a great teaching tool.
 It’s a chance for your dog to learn what is a toy and what is not a toy, and it’s an opportunity for you to teach your dog how to keep playful energy in check.
 Just make sure that you’re the one to initiate the game and that you maintain control.
-If your dog puts his teeth on you or takes the toy without permission, stop the game for a bit.
+If your dog puts their teeth on you or takes the toy without permission, stop the game for a bit.
 Eventually your dog will start learning the game and learning what is acceptable play behavior.
-You can learn more about how to properly play tug of war as a teaching tool here.
+You can learn more about how to properly play tug-of-war as a teaching tool here.

 3. Learn New Tricks And Practice Old Ones

 A rainy day is a great time to learn some new tricks or to brush up on the basics.
 Learning the basic commands will help your dog with obedience and will build the bond that you and your pup share.
-It’s also a mental workout for your dog that will keep his brain busy.
+It’s also a mental workout for your dog that will keep their brain busy.
 Start with the obvious ones like sit, stay, and come.
 Then you can gradually move on to harder tricks like shake or roll over.
 Before you know it, your pup will be jumping through hoops.
 Just be sure to mix it up and keep learning new things to keep your dog sharp.
-Remember that even old dogs can, and should, learn new tricks.
+Remember that even old dogs can–and should–learn new tricks.